+Quillwort Isoetes prototypus This quillwort is typically found growing alone or with very few other plant species, such as pipewort (Eriocaulon aquaticum).
+This habit may suggest that prototype quillwort is unable to tolerate competition from other plants or that its habitat requirements are quite restrictive.
+The various quillwort species can be difficult to identify because they are often distinguished by microscopic differences of the reproductive macro spores.
+The typical form of the quillworts is a dense rosette of narrow leaves with the spores located inside the widened leaf bases.
+I. prototypus has very straight, stiff, sharp-pointed, dark-green leaves that are mahogany-colored at the base.
+The megaspores are < 0.5 mm wide with a network of low, mound-like markings.
+This species is the only species in Maine in which the velum cover the entire sporangium.
+More on Quillwort from Maine.gov.
+Observed in 2023.
+Spatterdock or Cow Lily Nuphar variegate

-Spatterdock or Cow Lily Nuphar variegate Spatterdock is one of the most common aquatic plants in New England and is widely distributed in Maine.
+Spatterdock is one of the most common aquatic plants in New England and is widely distributed in Maine.
 Its range includes much of the northern United States.
 Spatterdock is part of the floating-leaved plant community, growing in depths up to 2 meters.
 It is especially abundant in still or slow moving waters with soft sediments.
 Spatterdock can grow in sun or shade, but flowers more readily in good light.
 More details can be found at Spatterdock (Cow Lily) - LSM.
-Observed in 2016, 2017, 2018, 2019.

-Spikerush, Robbins' Eleocharis robbinsii

-Robbins' Spikerush is native to Maine, New England and much of the northern United States.
+Observed in 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023.
+Water Shield (Brasenia schreberi), a member of the lily family, was likely spotted in 2022.
+More here on Water Shield Lily's.
+Also likely spotted in 2022 was Fragrant Water Lily in the area around Page Brook.
+More here on the Fragrant Water Lilly.
+Another likely plant spotted in 2022 was the Little Floating Heart.
+Spikerush, Robbins' Eleocharis robbinsii Robbins' Spikerush is native to Maine, New England and much of the northern United States.
 It grows in a variety of wetland habitats throughout its range.
 Robbins' Spikerush can grow in rather deep water (up to 3 ft), and often produces capillary stems when submerged.
 Limited information is available at the USDA site - Robbins' Spikerush.
-Observed in 2016 and 2017.
+Observed in 2016, 2017, 2020, 2021, 2022, 2023.

 Stonewort spp.
 Nitella spp.

 Stoneworts are native to Maine and New England.
 They occur throughout most of the United States.
-They are actually large upright forms of algae.
+They are large upright forms of algae.
 They usually grow in tangled masses along the bottom.
 The stems and branches of nitella are generally bright green, translucent and smooth to the touch.
 Unlike Chara Stonewort (Muskgrass) which is brittle and coarse, Nitella gives off no skunky odor.
 More on Stoneworts from LSM and Texas A&M University.

 Observed in 2016.

-Water hemlock, bulb-bearing Cicuta bulbifera

-Water hemlock is native to Maine and New England.
+Water hemlock, bulb-bearing Cicuta bulbifera Water hemlock is native to Maine and New England.
 A perennial, it reproduces by its seeds and bulbils.
 It grows along the edges of marshes and lake margins, in bogs, wet meadows, shallow standing water and along slow-moving streams.
 It can also grow on hummocks and floating mats, on partially submerged rotting logs, and is even known to grow on beaver dams.
 This species is normally found in high-quality wetlands.
 Of all the plants the WLA found during our screening day, this is the one we feel there is a chance it is not properly identified (there was little Maine LSM info).
 Other sources with more detailed information include Wikipedia and Illinois Wildflowers.
 Observed in 2016.